 Turn down the volume of coffee—one of the main drinks you need to avoid during your period.
 It increases blood pressure and heart rate leading to tension and anxiety attacks and in turn, worsening the PMS symptoms.

-Instead, have green tea, tomato and carrot juice or any type of soup.
+Have green tea, tomato and carrot juice or any type of soup instead.
+These are some of the foods to eat during period to avoid cramps.

 Avoid: Processed foods